lalithamenlo/lalithamenlo/README.md

 Hi there!
 I'm **Sri Lalitha**, a passionate frontend developer crafting responsive, accessible, and user-centric web applications.
 I thrive in fast-paced environments and love turning complex problems into elegant solutions.

 I specialize in **React, Tailwind CSS, Accessibility (WCAG AA)**, and modern UI frameworks.
 Whether it's building scalable systems or collaborating across teams, I bring precision, creativity, and empathy to every project.

 ---

+## 🌟 What I Do

+- Build responsive, mobile-first websites & apps
+- Integrate APIs and backend systems
+- Optimize performance and accessibility
+- Collaborate with designers using Figma
+- Practice TDD with Jest and CI/CD pipelines

+---